Does your healthcare organization have a solid PATIENT NAVIGATION PROGRAM in place?

 Sandra Walters, nationally recognized certified patient navigator, has provided patient navigation services in breast center and oncology settings since 1999.

 She is an experienced source for defining what patient navigation can mean to your program and tailor an action plan that will work for your particular needs.

-"Patient navigators provide one-on-one guidance and assistance to individuals as they move through the health care continuum from prevention to end-of-life care.
-The principal function of the navigator is to eliminate any and all barriers to timely screening, diagnosis, treatment, and supportive care for each individual.
-Navigators act as the support hub for all aspects of patients' movement through the health care system.
-The navigator's role is to promote smooth and timely continuity of care to the point of resolution." - Harold P. Freeman Patient Navigation Institute.
+“Patient navigators provide one-on-one guidance and assistance to individuals as they move through the health care continuum from prevention to end-of-life care.
+The principal function of the navigator is to eliminate barriers to timely screening, diagnosis, treatment, and supportive care for each individual.
+Navigators act as the support hub for all aspects of patients’ movement through the health care system.
+The navigator’s role is to promote smooth and timely continuity of care to the point of resolution.” – Harold P. Freeman Patient Navigation Institute.